-Management Discussion and Analysis ("MD&A") is intended to help the reader understand the Aftermath Silver Ltd. ("Aftermath" or the "Company") condensed consolidated interim financial statements.
-The information provided herein should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three months ended August 31, 2017 and 2016, and the audited consolidated financial statements for the years ended May 31, 2017 and 2016.
+Management Discussion and Analysis ("MD&A") is intended to help the reader understand the Aftermath Silver Ltd. ("Aftermath" or the "Company") consolidated financial statements.
+The information provided herein should be read in conjunction with the audited consolidated financial statements for the years ended May 31, 2018 and 2017.
 The following comments may contain management estimates of anticipated future trends, activities or results.
 These are not a guarantee of future performance, since actual results could change based on other factors and variables beyond management control.